Dice Art: Everything You Need to Know

 Where can I buy dice in bulk?

-Amazon, gaming supply stores, and educational supply stores sell dice in bulk packs of 100–1,000.
-Look for uniform 16mm white dice with black pips.
-These give the cleanest look for dice art.
+Amazon, gaming supply stores, and educational supply stores all sell packs of 100–1,000.
+Get uniform 16mm dice — they give the cleanest grid.

 What's the difference between dice art and pixel art?

-Both are grid-based, but they use different elements.
-Pixel art uses colored squares (like screen pixels or Perler beads), giving you unlimited colors.
-Dice art uses six-sided dice, giving you up to 12 shades (with black and white dice) and adding a three-dimensional, tactile quality that you can't get with flat media.
+Both are grid-based.
+Pixel art uses colored squares (unlimited colors).
+Dice art uses six-sided dice (up to 12 shades) and has a physical, three-dimensional quality you can't get with flat media.

 Ready to create your own dice art?